SasmitaDevi/microservices-helm-argo-production-project/charts/README.md

+# Charts
-# Helm charts go here
+This folder contains Helm charts for the microservices:
+- Frontend
+- Backend
+- Database